Manchuria under Yuan rule

-Manchuria under Yuan rule refers to the Yuan dynasty's rule over Manchuria, corresponding to modern Northeast China and Outer Manchuria (including Sakhalin), from 1271 to 1368.
+Manchuria under Yuan rule refers to the Yuan dynasty's rule over Manchuria, corresponding to modern Manchuria (Northeast China) and Outer Manchuria (including Sakhalin), from 1271 to 1368.
 Mongol rule over Manchuria was established after the Mongol Empire's conquest of the Jin dynasty and the Eastern Xia dynasty in the early 13th century.
 It became a part of the Yuan dynasty of China led by Kublai Khan in 1271.
 During the Yuan, it was administered as Liaoyang province.
 Even after the overthrow of the Yuan dynasty by the Ming dynasty in 1368, Manchuria was still controlled by the Northern Yuan dynasty for almost 20 years, until it was conquered by the Ming during its campaign against Naghachu and put under Ming rule.

 History

 Conquest of Manchuria

 In 1211, after the conquest of Western Xia, Genghis Khan, the founder of the Mongol Empire mobilized an army to conquer the Jin dynasty, which controlled much of North China including Manchuria.
 They successfully destroyed the Jin forts there.
 The Khitans under Yelü Liuge declared their allegiance to Genghis Khan and established the nominally autonomous Eastern Liao in Manchuria in 1213.
 However, the Jin forces dispatched a punitive expedition against them.
 The Mongol general Jebe went there again and pushed out the Jin force.
 The Jin general, Puxian Wannu, rebelled against the Jin dynasty and founded the kingdom of Eastern Xia in Dongjing (Liaoyang) in 1215. Ögedei Khan's son Güyük crushed the Eastern Xia dynasty in 1233, pacifying southern Manchuria.
 Some time after 1234 Ögedei also subdued the Water Tatars in the northern part of the region and began to receive falcons, harems and furs as taxation.
 During the conquest of Manchuria the Mongols had formed temporary alliances of convenience with many local groups, but by 1233 they had terminated many such relations and established military dominance in Manchuria.